3-Year-Old Dolphin Unexpectedly Dies At Chicago’s Brookfield Zoo

-The Brookfield Zoo family is reeling after the tragic death of one of their beloved dolphins.

-As the Chicago Tribune reported, a three and a half year old bottlenose dolphin named Maxine died unexpectedly following a bacterial infection.
+A three and a half-year-old bottlenose dolphin named Maxine died unexpectedly following a bacterial infection, as the Chicago Tribune reported.
 Bill Zeigler, the senior vice president of animal programs, said that an infection caused organ failure and soon after, Maxine passed away on June 2.
 If there are any bright spots in the story, it’s the fact that the incident was isolated and does not pose any threat to any other dolphins at the zoo.

 “Maxine’s death has been devastating to all of the Chicago Zoological Society family and she will be greatly missed.”

 The zoo waited to release the news of Maxine’s passing until after they received necropsy results and were able to share the exact cause of death with the public.
 Zeigler said that the animals on their property go through health and wellness checks routinely and this likely couldn’t have been prevented.
-The Chicago Sun Times also shares that Maxine was born at the Brookfield Zoo and was a very active animal before her passing.
+The Chicago Sun-Times also shares that Maxine was born at the Brookfield Zoo and was a very active animal before her passing.

-Unfortunately, this is not the first time that tragedy has stuck the zoo.
+Unfortunately, this is not the first time that tragedy has struck the zoo.
 In 2014, two dolphin calves died shortly after they were born.
 In 2011, a 4-year-old dolphin collided with another dolphin before a show, causing the dolphin to fracture her skull and die.

 Maxine’s mother, a bottlenose dolphin, survives her daughter and is one of seven dolphins remaining at the Brookfield Zoo.
-The famed Zoo has yet to post a statement or photo of Maxine of their popular Instagram page, with their last post coming a few hours ago with a photo of a penguin.
+The famed Zoo has yet to post a statement or photo of Maxine on their popular Instagram page, with their last post coming a few hours ago with a photo of a penguin.

 Brookfield Zoo mourns loss of 3-year-old dolphin: https://t.co/vl9JBCt0Ad pic.twitter.com/IrpTbnv787